-Joseph Tenzin Oliver is an inventor and futurist, from building innovation agencies to advising on megacity development, he has been shaping our world with hundreds of projects and initiatives for over a decade.
-His work is often years ahead of the curve and behind the scenes, only coming to light years later.
+Joseph Tenzin Oliver is a social entrepreneur, from building innovation agencies to advising on megacity development, he has been shaping our world for over a decade.

 He has won numerous awards through consistently pushing the boundaries of professional practice and providing breakthrough experiences.
 He is a fellow of the Royal Society of the Arts, the British Council appointed him a Leading Light, the London Sustainable Development Commission awarded him the position of London Leader, and he is an alumni of both the world renowned art college Central Saint Martins and one of the world’s leading business schools, Stanford’s Graduate School of Business.
 He studied Gross National Happiness for Business Leaders in Bhutan and was a board member for the UK-China Partnership Innovation Challenge Fund and the Green Meetings Industry Council.

-In his spare time he continues his passion for photography, advises and guides many emerging entrepreneurs, and is training to be a teacher in a specialist course called Deep Listening, which provides support for those with terminal illness and that are going through crisis.
-As a life-long learner he regularly takes part-time courses as diverse as Theory U at MIT or how to build neural networks and nutrition.
-He is a staunch believer in daily contemplative meditation and considers it to be like going to the gym for the mind.
+In his spare time he teaches meditation, mentors emerging entrepreneurs, and he regularly takes part-time courses as diverse as Theory U at MIT or how to build neural networks and nutrition.
 As a keen heart-based activist Joseph supports various charities and causes across the world and is an unceasing optimist about the potential for changing ourselves and our external world for the better.